tohojo/bufferbloat-net/content/bloat/wiki/Bufferbloat_FAQs.md

 ### Question #3.4: How do the bufferbloat algorithms work for the download direction?

-The router creates a new "download interface" _within the router_ to act as the bottleneck.
+The SQM algorithm creates a new "download interface" _within the router_ to act as the bottleneck.
 As with the upload direction, this internal download interface is configured to be slightly slower than the ISP link